-RU Sustainability Studies Major Laura Miller Hill describes the Field’s sustainability efforts in her October 8, 2015 blog: Greening the Field Museum: SUST Major Laura Miller Hill Reports on Her Summer Sustainability Internship
+RU Sustainability Studies Major Laura Miller Hill describes the Field’s sustainability efforts in her October 8, 2015 blog: Greening the Field Museum: SUST Major Laura Miller Hill Reports on Her Summer Sustainability Internship.

-Special Events: The Field Museum as a Green Venue
+Restaurants & Special Events: The Field Museum as a Green Venue

 In 2013, The Field Museum introduced two new restaurants, the Field Bistro and the Explorer Cafe, managed by Aramark Sports & Entertainment.
 In preparation, the Museum worked closely with Greg Christian and Beyond Green Sustainable Food Partners for several years to craft a sustainable food operator program, designed to help the restaurants put the Museum's mission of conservation into practice within its walls and to educate the public while doing so.Focusing on fresh, locally and sustainably sourced food for the public as well as waste and energy reduction, the restaurants put the sustainability mantra of "what gets measured gets done" into action, weighing all waste leaving the restaurants and employing back-of-the-house and front-of-the-house recycling and composting.
 The restaurants are externally audited every quarter, and they are on (or well above) target for over 50 separate goals that get deep into the supply chain and day-to-day operations, with increasing sliding-scale metrics over a 10-year time span.

 After their first full year of operation, the Museum restaurants achieved the following:

 - 18% of all food purchases met one or more sustainable standards (USDA organic, Fair Trade, sustainable seafood, etc)

 - 5% of all food purchases are locally sourced

 - 44% of the menu is vegetarian friendly

 - 74% waste diversion rate - we're serious!